hughshanahan/terms4FAIRskillsAnnotator/README.md

 ## annotator.sh
 annotator.sh is the script to interact with the container's and their volumes.

-To install the project, run `sh annotator.sh install`.
+ - To install the project, run `sh annotator.sh install`.
-To update the project, run `sh annotator.sh update`.
+ - To update the project, run `sh annotator.sh update`.
-To uninstall the project, run `sh annotator.sh uninstall`.
+ - To uninstall the project, run `sh annotator.sh uninstall`.

-To generate new documentation for the project, run `sh annotator.sh docs`.
+ - To generate new documentation for the source of the annotator, run `sh annotator.sh docs`.
-To run the PHPUnit tests for the project, run `sh annotator.sh test`.
+ - To run the PHPUnit tests for the project, run `sh annotator.sh test`.

-To see more details about the annotator.sh script, run `sh annotator.sh help`.
+ - To see more details about the annotator.sh script, run `sh annotator.sh help`.

 ## Project Structure